rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

   <div class="panel-body">
      <p>Which direction is the wind coming from?</p>
     <p>The answer options are: <br>
-     A. Northeast, B. Northwest, C. Southeast, D. Southwest or E. The wind direction was not provided</p>
+     A. Northeast, B. Northwest, C. Southeast, D. Southwest, E. The wind direction was not provided or I don't know</p>
      <details class="rc-answer-toggle">
       <summary class="rc-btn rc-btn--secondary">View the correct answer</summary>
      <p>The correct answer is <strong>D. Southwest</strong>.</p>